adventize/sdk-android/README.md

 4. Start adventize session in your main class, when your application starts:

-		Advertizer.startSession(this, "{Your appId}", "{Your secret}");
+		Advertizer.startSession(this, "Your appId", "Your secret");

 	`appId` and `secret` you may find in details section of your app on Adventize.com

-6. Stop adventize session before your application will terminate:
+6. Stop adventize session before your application will terminate.
+It is recommended to use `finish()` function.

 		Advertizer.stopSession();